Illegal and Black Market Faucets

 to name just a few of many, all handle post-sale support issues through customer service organizations based in the U.S. or Canada.

 The upshot is that if you need warranty service or replacement parts you are usually out of luck.
 Calling the hosting website's customer service is no help at all.
-They don't provide warranty service for their hosted sellers, and don't keep replacement parts.
-So, if you need to make a warranty claim, or to buy a part, or just to get advice on installing your new faucet, you are usually out of luck.
+They don't provide warranty service for their hosted sellers and don't keep replacement parts.
+So, if you need to make a warranty claim, buy a part, or just get advice on installing your new faucet, you are usually out of luck.
 The hosting company cannot help you.